developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

    * Server auth password
 ![img](DTRK_Install_5.JPG)
 _Figure 5.
 Installation - server authentication and credentials_
 7. Review settings.
 Click Next.
+Third party applications (such as Postgres and Node.js) will be installed if it does not pre-exist in the system.
 ![img](DTRK_Install_6.JPG)
 _Figure 6.
 Installation - review settings_
 8. Installation complete.
 Click Finish.